MILOUDIAS/Lab_Work_Proc_Base/README.md

 Let's assume you are in a directory containing a `Makefile` and a cocotb test file.

 1.  **Launch the simulation:**
-    Open a terminal within the `IIC-OSIC-TOOLS` environment, navigate to the project directory, and run the following command:
+    Open a terminal within the `IIC-OSIC-TOOLS` environment, navigate to the project directory, go the 'tb' directory, and got to sub directory you want to test:

     ```bash
+    cd tb/alu
     make
     ```